 644 militants surrender in Assam

-A total of 644 militants of eight banned insurgent outfits surrendered in Assam on Thursday along with 177 arms, police said.
-The members of the insurgent groups -- ULFA (I), NDFB, RNLF, KLO, CPI (Maoist), NSLA, ADF and NLFB -- surrendered in presence of Assam Chief Minister Sarbananda Sonowal at a programme here.
+In one of the largest surrender of militants in Assam, a total of 644 cadres of eight insurgent groups formally laid down arms on Thursday.
+The members of the insurgent groups -- ULFA (I), NDFB, RNLF, KLO, CPI (Maoist), NSLA, ADF, and NLFB -- joined the mainstream in front of Assam Chief Minister Sarbananda Sonowal at a program here.

+Speaking on the occasion, the chief minister said, "People are happy that you have returned to the mainstream for the development of Assam.
+You have inspired all those who believe in democracy.
+"I appeal to people still outside (the mainstream) to come forward and work for making India a strong country.

+Without peace, progress is not possible.
+In all the countries excelling in different fields, peace prevails and we have to do the same."
+The government will carry out its Constitutional duty for the rehabilitation of the surrendered extremists, who can avail the benefits of existing government schemes for their sustenance, Sonowal said.
+The highest number of 301 militants who surrendered belonged to the National Liberation Front of Bengali (NLFB), followed by 178 from Adivashi Dragon Fighter (ADF) and 87 from the National Santhal Liberation Army (NSLA) The others who surrendered included 50 cadres of the United Liberation Front of Assam -Independence (ULFA(I), 8 militants of the National Democratic Front of Bodoland (NDFB), 6 insurgents of the Kamatapur Liberation Organisation (KLO), 13 members of the Rava National Liberation Front (RNLF) and one Communist Party of India (Maoist) militant.

+Besides 177 arms, the militants also laid down 58 magazines, 1.93 kg explosives, 52 grenades, 71 bombs, three rocket launchers, 306 detonators, two RT sets, and 17 khukris.
 "This is an important day for the state and the Assam Police.
-Altogether 644 cadres and leaders of eight militant groups laid down their arms," Director General of Police Bhaskar Jyoti Mahanta told reporters.
-He said it was one of the largest surrender of militants in the recent times..
+Altogether 644 cadres and leaders of eight militant groups laid down their arms.
+This is one of the largest surrenders of militants in recent history," Director General of Police Bhaskar Jyoti Mahanta told reporters.

+Addressing the former militants, Mahanta said, "Many forces keep trying to hamper peace in Assam, but you overcame that.
+You may have had anguish over different issues, but you realized that by giving life instead of taking away life is more important for the development of the state."
+Inspector-General of Police (Special Branch) Hiren Chandra Nath said the surrendred militants came to a unilateral ceasefire between 2015 and 2019.
+"Today they formally laid down arms in an official function in front of the chief minister.
+These groups are not related to NDFB(S) militants, who declared ceasefire earlier this month," he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)